-It seems as though they are both trapped in wonderland, which makes for 2 times the tedium.
-Together they run around the park fending off evil carny's, fighting with a costumed monster, and walking through a lot of fog.
+It seems as though they are both trapped in the creepy wonderland, which makes for 2 times the tedium.
+Together they run around the park fending off evil Carnies, fighting with a dude in a cheesy costume, and walking through a lot of fog.
 I think there was fog.
 Isn't there always fog?
 Maybe it was mist.
 Or smoke.
 Whatever.

-*FYI- These pics of Aimee Brooks are from Monster Man, not Closed for the Season, so if you are looking to see her all scantily clad, look there, not here.
+*FYI- These pics of Aimee Brooks are from Monster Man, not Closed for the Season, so if you're looking to see her all scantily-clad, look there, not here.